Support Hubbl vs Fetch Website

 All ports are the same in the back of the box with power, ethernet, aerial, and a HDMI port.

-Remotes
+Compare Remotes

-The Fetch TV remote gives quick access buttons to Netflix and the Apps menu.
-But what is with the paw print for the select button.
+The Fetch TV remote gives quick access buttons to Netflix and the Apps menu but what is with the paw print for the select button.
 Also controlling the TV requires a 2 button step to turn on/off, surely powering box on should also power TV on.
 Also in bad light it is hard to see the bottons outside of the central circle buttons.

 The Hubbl TV remote is very Streamotion centric with quick access buttons to Kayo, Binge, and Netflix.
 The remote is okay but probably oversized but has a great feature of lighting up in the dark so yu can actually see the buttons.
 The directional controls are way too smooth so you actually have to look at the remote to know what directional button you are pressing.
 Hubbl remote is also missing a TV Guide button so no wuick way of getting straight to a TV channel.

-App | Fetch | Hubbl | Telstra TV |
+Features | Fetch | Hubbl | |

 ---|---|---|---|

-7+ | |||
+Free-to-Air (FTA) | |||

 9Now | |||